Racialized man covering mouth

 Context, Context, Context

 For example, swearing can be contrary to one’s cultural customs.
 Some swear words are harmful based on religious practice or belief.
-Some English swear words may be confusing or challenging for those who do not speak English fluently or are still learning.
-Swearing can also cause triggers for someone if they have experienced harassment, forms of assault, and/or manipulation.

 For some, swearing can develop rapport.
 For others who have harmful relationships to swearing, it can reduce the chances for building trust and comradery.
 This is why context is so important.
 Swearing that hurts others should be reevaluated, yet swearing that simply invites accusations of “impoliteness” is in a far greyer area, and we want folks to dig deeper.